 Event Level 2 - This is an emergency event that is defined as rapidly developing and could quickly lead to dike failure and flash flooding downstream of the Ash Pond System.
 This event level also involves a determination if it may be possible to retain the structural integrity of the Ash Pond System dikes and avoid release of fluids and ash beyond the perimeter of the existing dike involved.
 All decisions to prevent this occurrence must fully consider the safety of those involved in any repairs to be undertaken.
 If fluid levels within the ash pond in question cannot be reduced significantly to prevent release, the possibility of repair should not be considered.
-If it is likely that the structural integrity of the Ash Pond System cannot be maintained, and that the release of fluids and ash beyond the Ash Pond System's boundary cannot be avoided, then Event Level 2 is not applicable.
+If it is likely that the structural integrity of the Ash Pond System's boundary cannot be avoided, then Event Level 2 is not applicable.